icopy-site/awesome/docs/awesome/Awesome-Sitecore.md

 - [Sitecore User Group UK](https://github.com/steviemcg/scuguk) - A demo of JAMstack architecture by using Git as a single source of truth, and Netlify for continuous deployment, and CDN distribution, built with Gatsby v2.
 - [Sitecore DXP Demo](https://github.com/Sitecore/Sitecore.Demo.Edge) - A demo of XM, Experience Edge, Content Hub DAM and CMP, Content Hub Edge, JSS, CDP, Sitecore Personalize, Next.js and Vercel.
 - [Sitecore Developer Portal](https://github.com/Sitecore/developer-portal) - Sitecore developer portal is built with Next.js, Typescript, Tailwind CSS, and is hosted on Vercel.
 It uses static site generation (SSG) to create all the pages at build time.
 It also utilizes Incremental Static Regeneration (ISR) to automatically update the app when changes to page content are made.
 Many pages are written in Markdown and converted to HTML at build time.
 Images that are used are managed in Sitecore DAM and are published to a CDN.
+- [Play Summit](https://github.com/Sitecore/Sitecore.Demo.XmCloud.PlaySummit) - Play Summit demo featurin XM Cloud, Content Hub DAm, CMP, Next.js with Versel hosting, etc.
+- [Developer Portal](https://github.com/Sitecore/developer-portal) - The Sitecore developer portal built with Next.js, Typescript, Tailwind CSS, and hosted on Vercel, uses static site generation to create all the pages at build time.
+It also utilizes Incremental Static Regeneration (ISR) to automatically update the app when changes to page content are made.
+With much of the page content written in Markdown and converted to HTML at build time, images are however used managed in Sitecore DAM and published to a CDN.

 ## Deployment

 - [PostDeploySteps](https://github.com/jst-cyr/NonlinearPostDeploySteps) - Post deploy steps for use with TDS.
 1) TDS Example project that triggers the post deploy step; 2) Sample web project to show pulling in the deploy step; 3) DeployStep class library that you can add to your solution.
 - [Sitecore Devops with AppVeyor](https://github.com/steviemcg/Sitecore.Devops.AppVeyor) - Sample solution which shows how to develop an open-source Sitecore module and hook it up with AppVeyor, a Continuous Delivery solution hosted in the cloud.
 - [Cake.Sitecore](https://github.com/asmagin/Cake.Sitecore) - Provides a set of pre-build [CAKE build] tasks to be used to simplify a configuration of CI/CD for Helix-based Sitecore projects.

+## Edge

+- [Sitecore Demo Edge](https://github.com/Sitecore/Sitecore.Demo.Edge) - A repository used for the primary Sitecore Edge for Content Hub and Experience Management.

 ## Editing